 - Back In Time uses Rsync to create backups.

 Free backup software to store encrypted backups online For Windows, macOS and Linux

-You can get Duplicati here
+You can get Duplicati here.

 What are your favorite system-backup tools to use on Linux?
-Let us know on comments below.
+Let us know on the comments below.
 Also Read: